 A shifting is being born of all this tension, insecurity and strife.
 Out of all this there must be something new that emerges.

-Life says you all you want comes through hard work because that’s what you tell yourself.
+Life tells you all you want comes through hard work.
+It tells you that because that’s what you tell yourself.

 But your story is NOT consistent with your life experience.
 Your life experience is consistent with your story.